Lockheed F-104A Starfighter

 Early F-104s used a downward-firing ejection seat out of concern over the ability of an upward-firing seat to clear the T-tail empennage at high speeds.
 This presented obvious problems in low-altitude escapes, and 21 USAF pilots failed to escape their aircraft in low-altitude ejections because of it.
 Later models were fitted with an upward-firing seat capable of clearing the tail.

-The Starfighter served for the USAF from 1958 until 1969, and continued with Air National Guard units until it was phased out in 1975.
+The F-104A Starfighter served for the USAF from 1958 until 1969, and continued with Air National Guard units until it was phased out in 1975.
 A total of 2,578 F-104s were produced by Lockheed and under license by various foreign manufacturers.